vsch/kotlin-jdbc/README.md

 model for a database session.
 Which makes sense for a database model class.

-Biggest change is that the model now takes two template arguments: main model class and its associated data class with an optional session instance and identifier quoting string, if not given or `null` then default session will be used.
-For quoting if not given or `null` then the connection `metaData.identifierQuoting` will be used.
-Unless your jdbc driver does not provide identifier quoting, there is no need to use anything but he default
+Biggest change is that the model now takes two template arguments: main model class and its associated data class with an optional session instance and identifier quoting string.

+If `session` is not given or `null` then default session will be used.

+If `quote` if not given or `null` then the connection `metaData.identifierQuoteString` will be used, anything else will use whatever string is passed in.
+Unless your jdbc driver does not provide identifier quoting, there is no need to use anything but the default.

 Companion object now only has the table name constant string.

-All other functions implemented in the `Model` with two abstract members: `toData()` returning the data class for the model and `operator invoke` for factory the function of the model.
-To get another instance of a model `myModel` simply invoke it as a function `myModel()`, with optional arguments for `session` and `quote`
+All other functions implemented in the `Model` with two abstract members: `toData()` returning the data class for the model and `operator invoke` for the factory function for the model.
+To get another instance of a model `myModel` invoke the model instance as a function `myModel()`.

-Identifier quoting is taken from the session information but can be overridden by passing a `quote` parameter to `Model` constructor, `null` will use session quoting, anything else will use whatever string is passed in.
+For models that do not need a data class `ModelNoData` is also available which only takes a single template argument, as was the case for the `Model` class in previous releases.

-The model having the session instance information simplifies using models because session no longer has to be specified.
-To get a list of data of the model `myModel.listData()` variations can be used or `myModel.listModel()` variations.
+Having the session instance information in the model simplifies using models because session no longer has to be specified for every method performing database access.

+Additionally, list results are simplified because neither the session nor the extractor needs to be passed, with `myModel.listData()` variations can be used or `myModel.listModel()` variations.

 Additionally there is now an `alias:String? = null` argument available for sql generating functions which will add a table alias to the table name and use the alias for disambiguating